dyselon/loquat/README.md

 You can download the Windows .dll from http://loquat.dyselon.com/files/loquat-win.zip

-Building Loquat should be as easy as running make, but I don't know shit about writing
+Building Loquat should be as easy as running make, but I don't know shit about writing makefiles.
+Right now it only builds for mingw.
+Sorry about that.